GigabiteLabs/SenioriOSEngineerCodingChallenge/README.md

 ## Signed Commits with GPG

-Before you commit anything to your submission branch, setup / verify your local config of PGP signed commits.
+Before you commit anything to your submission branch, setup / verify your local config of GPG signed commits.

 **No submission will be evaluated unless all commits in the submission are signed.**